steering-vectors/steering-vectors/docs/basic_usage.rst

         show_progress=True,
     )

-Then, you can use the steering vector to "steer" the model's behavior:
+Then, you can use the steering vector to "steer" the model's behavior, for example to make it more truthful:

 .. code-block:: python